|Geneva is Named a

-If you are considering a human resources major in Pennsylvania, the Bachelor of Professional Studies in Human Resources major prepares today′s college graduates for business careers both as generalists in human resource departments, with oversight for areas like hiring, compensation and benefits, safety, training, and conflict resolution; and as managers or supervisors in other areas of an organization′s life.
+If you are considering a human resources major in Pennsylvania, the Bachelor of Professional Studies in Human Resources program prepares today′s college graduates for business careers both as generalists in human resource departments, with oversight for areas like hiring, compensation and benefits, safety, training, and conflict resolution; and as managers or supervisors in other areas of an organization′s life.
 In addition to usual HR topics, our Bachelor’s degree in Human Resources course topics include group dynamics, styles of communication, problems of supervision, ethics and decision-making, and organizational behavior.
 Courses prepare graduates to respond effectively to rapid change and cultivate broad perspectives so necessary for effective leadership in today′s diverse organizations.

 |Course Number||Course Name||Credits|